Is Transcranial Magnetic Stimulation covered by health care funding?

 People who’s medical care is covered by workers compensation or workcover, who have been diagnosed with Depression, then TMS can be paid for by their insurer after an assessment and application is submitted.

 Health insurance such as BUPA, HCF etc usually pay for medical care delivered in a hospital setting (inpatient care).
 So they do not generally cover TMS treatment.
-There are private hospitals in Australia that do use TMS for patients admitted to hospital .
+There are private hospitals in Australia that do use TMS for patients admitted to hospital.
 So in some situations health insurers may cover TMS delivered to hospital patients.
+Please check with your individual health provider as to whether they will be providing a benefit.
+Changes may come into place with the new legislation on 1 November 2021.

 Third Party that might pay for medical care in accidents or Life insurance companies may also pay for TMS treatment.
 This would require an assessment and application submission.